Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

 ## Managing Technical Debt using VSTS and SonarQube

 ## Overview

-In this lab, you will be introduced to technical debt management, configuring VSTS Team Build definition to use SonarQube and how to understand the analysis results.

-Technical debt is the set of problems in a development effort that make forward progress on customer value inefficient.
-Technical debt saps productivity by making code hard to understand, fragile, time-consuming to change, difficult to validate, and creates unplanned work that blocks progress.

 <a href="https://www.sonarqube.org/">SonarQube</a> is an open source platform for continuous inspection of code quality to perform automatic reviews with static analysis of code to

 - Detect Bugs
 - Code Smells
 - Security Vulnerabilities
 - Centralize Quality</a>

+Technical debt is the set of problems in a development effort that make forward progress on customer value inefficient.
+Technical debt saps productivity by making code hard to understand, fragile, time-consuming to change, difficult to validate, and creates unplanned work that blocks progress.

+In this lab, you will learn to integrate Visual Studio Team Services with SonarQube along with

+- Provision SonarQube server from an Azure template
+- Setup SonarQube project
+- Setup a VSTS project and CI build to integrate with SonarQube
+- Analyse SonarQube reports

 ## Pre-requisites